Chempakaraman Pillai: War activities

-The Indian Independence Committee ultimately became involved in the Hindu–German Conspiracy along with the Ghadar Party in the United States.
+Indian Independence Committee ultimately became involved in the Hindu–German Conspiracy along with the Ghadar Party in the United States.
 The German foreign office under Kaiser Wilhelm II funded the Committee's anti-British activities.
 Chempakaraman and A. Raman Pillai, both from Travancore and both students at German universities, worked together on the Committee.
 Pillai later allied with Indian National Army chief Subhas Chandra Bose.

 Many of Pillai's letters to A. Raman Pillai, then a student in the University of Göttingen, were kept by Raman Pillai's son Rosscote Krishna Pillai.
 The letters reveal some aspects of Pillai's life in Germany between 1914 and 1920, as does one of July 1914, calling upon Indian soldiers in the British Indian Army to rise in revolt and fight against the British.

 After the end of World War I and Germany's defeat, Pillai stayed in Germany, working as a technician in a factory in Berlin; when Netaji Subhas Chandra Bose visited Vienna, Pillai met him and explained his plan of action.